 Handle cleaning agents carefully.
 Cleaning agents may be poisonous.
-Keep them out of the reach of children.
 Failure to comply may result in property damage, personal injury, or death.

-DO NOT use gasoline, kerosene, naphtha, nail polish remover or other volatile cleaning fluids.
-They may be toxic, flammable or hazardous in other ways.
-Failure to comply may result in personal injury, property damage or death.
+DO NOT use gasoline, kerosene, naphtha, nail polish remover, or other volatile cleaning fluids.
+They may be toxic, flammable, or hazardous in other ways.
+Failure to comply may result in personal injury, property damage, or death.